itscoltonhicks/Windows-OS-Administration/README.md

 Compared to CMD, PowerShell provides a more feature-rich command line experience.

-We refer to PowerShell as both an interactive command-line shell and a scripting languge.
+We refer to PowerShell as both an interactive command-line shell and a scripting language.
 The PowerShell terminal provides us an environment to execute commands.
 And the PowerShell scripting language uses ```cmdlets``` to perform multiple commands at once and automate complex administrative tasks.

 It's a powerful way to manage and configure Windows systems efficiently.